LivePersonInc/developer-center/pages/Documents/Reporting/OutboundConfigurationAPI/overview.md

 ---

 ### Introduction
 The Outbound configuration API provides a complete list of API handoffs created in the Proactive Web Tool.
-This API allows 1) Fetching all handoffs configurations 2) Fetching all handoff configurations filtered by a specific messaging channel (sms, whats app, apple business chat, in-app, google rcs etc)
+This API allows 1) Fetching all handoffs configurations 2) Fetching all handoff configurations filtered by a specific messaging channel (SMS, WhatsApp, Apple Business Chat, In-app, Google Rcs, etc.)

 API provides outbound configuration for below services
 * Proactive Messaging 2.0